Nidhi0152/CST8913/Lab2/Lab2.md

  ![IaaS](https://github.com/user-attachments/assets/7d6c49a2-66e4-467b-a947-8345b7b7a655)

- 2) Describe how this application can be deployed in the cloud using PaaS infrastructure.
+ 2) Describe how this application can be deployed in the cloud using PaaS infrastructure:

     Paas infrastructure let you focus on your main task which creating code for the application and the rest is taken care by the cloud provider such as configurations for softwares those are needed, scaling of virtual machines as per demand.
      To deploy this application using PaaS will be consist of several steps: